-Be sure to let your health care provider know about any medicines or vitamin supplements you are taking, even over-the-counter medicine.
+Be sure to let your provider know about any medicines or vitamin supplements you are taking, even over-the-counter medicine.

-After the exam, your health care provider will order one or more of the following tests:
+After the exam, your provider will order one or more of the following tests:

 If the condition is caught early, you will take pain relievers and limit use of the affected area.
 This may include using crutches if your hip, knee, or ankle is affected.
 You may need to do range-of-motion exercises.
 Nonsurgical treatment can often slow the progression of osteonecrosis, but most people will need surgery.

 - A bone graft